LLNL/protlib-designer/README.md

 protlib-designer ./example_data/trastuzumab_spm.csv 10
 ```

 We provide a rich set of command-line arguments to customize the behavior of `protlib-designer`.
-For example, the following command runs `protlib-designer` with a range of 3 to 5 mutations per sequence, enforcing the interleaving of the mutant order and balancing the mutant order, and using a weighted multi-objective optimization:
+For example, the following command runs `protlib-designer` with a range of 3 to 5 mutations per sequence, enforcing the interleaving of the mutant order and balancing the mutant order, allowing for each mutation to appear at most `1` time and a position to be mutated at most `4` times,
+and using a weighted multi-objective optimization:

 ```bash
 protlib-designer ./example_data/trastuzumab_spm.csv 10 \